nicholas-long/kb/hacking/to-try-lists/active-directory-domain.md

   - users that have not logged in `.lastlogontimestamp == -1`
   - users who had password changed and have not logged in since `.pwdlastset > .lastlogontimestamp`
 - common exploits
-  - headline exploits from privesc to try list
+  - headline exploits
+    - 2021 - nopac attack `sam the admin` on github, then psexec
+    - 2020 - zerologon
   - ticket attacks
   - cached GPP KB2928120 (see MS14-025), some Group Policy Prefs configured with account in XML
 - endgame dump hashes